revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-32.Can we throw any Exception inside a Lambda Expression’s Body?
+32.Can we throw an Exception inside the body of a Lambda Expression’s?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)